Ankush123-h/DAA-Assignments/README.md

 ```
 Output
 ```
-Distance between the closest pair of points among all the n given points.
+Distance between the closest pair of points and those points iteself among all the n given points.
 ```
 ---